econoalchemist/COLDCARD-Paranoid/README.md

   <img width="950" height="331" src="Assets/Sparrow56.png">
   </p>

 Now you can power off and secure your COLDCARD in a safe place until you want to sign a transaction and spend from it, several addresses will be cataloged in Sparrow Wallet so you can continue depositing to your COLDCARD via Sparrow Wallet without having to reconnect it every time.
-It is best practice to confirm each receiving address on the COLDCARD itself and also to only use each address once.
+It is best practice to confirm each receiving address on the COLDCARD itself and or your saved `.csv` file and additionally to only use each address once.

 When you are ready to sign a transaction to spend bitcoin, it is necessary to create a PSBT in order to maintain the air-gapped benefit.
 You can deposit bitcoin with your COLDCARD disconnected but to spend bitcoin, the COLDCARD needs to sign the transaction.
 Sparrow Wallet is used to build the transaction based on your available Unspent Transaction Outputs (UTXOs) and the information you enter when constructing the transaction.
 The PSBT details are passed between Sparrow Wallet and the COLDCARD using the microSD card.